Famous/framework/introduction.md

 > for building consistent, modular,
 > and extensible applications.

-This guide is an introduction to the BEST architecture and framework, intended for intermediate-to-advanced developers.
+This guide is an introduction to the BEST architecture and framework, **intended for intermediate-to-advanced developers**.
 If you're interested in the high-level concepts and principles, see [In Theory](#in-theory).
 If you want to dive into actual code, skip down to [In Practice](#in-practice).

 - - - -